A Shape Dynamics Tutorial: Introduction

-In Part~\ref{SDpart} Shape Dynamics is finally formulated in its current form.
-I start with a brief account of the way the ideas at the basis of SD were developed in Sec.~\ref{HistoricalInterlude}, then in Sec.~\ref{SDLT} I proceed to derive the equations of SD from the point I left the theory in Sec.~\ref{ExtendedRWR}.
+In Part~\ref{SDpart} SD is finally formulated in its current form.
+I begin with a brief account of the way the ideas at the basis of SD were developed in Sec.~\ref{HistoricalInterlude}, then in Sec.~\ref{SDLT} I proceed to derive the equations of SD from the point I left the theory in Sec.~\ref{ExtendedRWR}.
 In Sec.~\ref{DOFsOfSD} I discuss the physical degrees of freedom of SD, which are the conformally invariant properties of a 3-dimensional manifold, and their conjugate momenta.
-In Sec.~\ref{SolutionOfProblemOfTimeinSD} I explain how SD represents a simple solution to the problem of time of Quantum Gravity, and how one reconstructs the familiar 4-dimensional spacetime description of GR from a solution of SD.
-Finally, in Sec.~\ref{AsymptoticallyFlatSD} I describe a simplified regime of SD, namely that of asymptotically flat solutions, which can be understood as a good approximation of proper (spatially compact) solutions of SD for a short interval of time and in a small patch of space.
-This allows me to discuss a first physical application of SD: the description of black holes in Sec.~\ref{SDblackHoleSubsection}, which turn out to be `wormholes' connecting two universes.
-This is a clear difference between SD and GR, and it is particularly instructive of the inequivalence between the two theories.
-For the moment I will stop here with applications, but many more are upcoming and will be included in this Tutorial as soon as they reach a sufficient degree of maturity and solidity.
+In Sec.~\ref{SolutionOfProblemOfTimeinSD} I explain how SD represents a simple solution to the problem of time of quantum gravity, and how one reconstructs the familiar 4-dimensional spacetime description of GR from a solution of SD.
+Sec.~\ref{CouplingToMatterSec} deals with the coupling of Shape Dynamics to matter, which was analized by Gomes and Koslowski, who applied to SD previous results on the conformal method by Isenberg, Nester, \'O Murchadha and York.
+In Sec.~\ref{ExperiencedSpacetimeSec} I summarize Koslowski's work on the emergence of the spacetime description.
+This work shows how the 4-dimensional, CMC-foliated line element that one deduces from a solution of SD is the spacetime that matter degrees of freedom experience in the limit in which backreaction can be ignored.
+In Sec.~\ref{SymmetryDoublingSec} I briefly describe the result by Koslowski and Gomes on the BRST formulation of SD, and finally in In Sec.~I summarize Gomes' work on a construction principle for SD along the line of rigidity theorems like that of Hojman, Kucha{\v{r}} and Teitelboim. \\ The following Section~\ref{SecSolutionsOfSD} deals with the particular solutions of SD that have been studied so far.
+In Sec.~\ref{SecBianchiIX} I study in detail the homogeneous solution with spherical topology (so-called `Bianchi IX' universes), and show what is perhaps the most striking consequence of SD: its solutions can be continued uniquely through the Big Bang singularity.
+In Sec.~\ref{SphericallySymmetricSec} I study spherically-symmetric solutions, which are the basis to discuss gravitational collapse and black holes, and present another striking result: the ADM-in-CMC-foliation description of a closed universe with collapsing matter fails at some point during the collapse (presumably when the system generates an event horizon), while the SD description seems well-defined at that point and after.
+In Sec.~\ref{AsymptoticallyFlatSD} I discuss in which sense one can talk about asymptotic flatness in SD (which is fundamentally a theory of compact universes), and I critically evaluate past results obtained in the asymptotically flat case.